Harmxn02/Harmxn02/README.md

 ### About me

-*As a Computer Science major specializing in AI, I am interested in exploring the possibilities of Artificial Intelligence and Machine Learning.*
+*Hey there!
+I'm Harman.
+I'm currently working towards a bachelor's in applied computer science, with a focus on Artificial Intelligence at HOWEST University of Applied Sciences.*

-*I am currently taking online courses to expand my knowledge in Finance and Mathematics.
-My goal is to acquire the necessary skills and expertise in these areas to excel in the field of Quantitative Analysis.*
+*I am currently taking online courses to better prepare for a career in Data Science.*

 <!-- ![HelloWorld](https://raw.githubusercontent.com/sagar-viradiya/sagar-viradiya/master/resources/banner.png)